Sumboard

 Sisense Alternative: What Teams Are Actually Seeing

 We've been having a lot of conversations lately with teams evaluating Sisense alternatives.
-Not because Sisense isn't capable—it is—but because the path from evaluation to production keeps revealing friction points that make teams reconsider.
+Not because Sisense isn't capable (it is) but because the path from evaluation to production keeps revealing friction points that make teams reconsider.

 The pattern we're seeing: a demo looks great, pricing conversations start, implementation begins, and then reality sets in.
 Platform stability becomes a concern.
 The total cost of ownership climbs beyond initial estimates.
 What looked like "powerful embedded analytics" starts feeling like enterprise BI repurposed for embedding.